PackmanDude/BalanCity-GNU-linux-fix/README.md

 Guide for running BalanCity on GNU+Linux operating systems.

-## Guide
+## Instructions

-_Note: Files you copy/download must be compatible with your game architecture._
+_Note: Files you copy/install must be compatible with your game architecture._

 1. Install libgconf
 2. Add this to launch options: